yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 #### Verifying Signatures

-Yojee signs the webhook events it sends to your endpoints.
+TCMS signs the webhook events it sends to your endpoints.
 We do so by including a signature using a hash-based message authentication code (HMAC) with SHA-256 in each event's **yojee-signature** header.
-This allows you to validate that the events were sent by Yojee, not by a third party.
+This allows you to validate that the events were sent by TCMS, not by a third party.

 <!-- theme: info -->